Lesson 2

 Learning outcomes & key terms

-Innovation and equal access, inspiration for all.
+Innovation and equal access, inspiration for all

-- Understand how disease spread
+- Appreciate how disease spreads

 - Understand how disease infects